KadeWilliams/ProcrastiPlate/README.md

 But I was able to get it to work by shear will.

-just for when I inevitably forget the URL and port for the swagger and api https://localhost:5002/swagger/index.html
+just for when I inevitably forget the URL and port for the swagger and api https://localhost:5002/swagger/index.html just for when I inevitably forget the URL and port for the swagger and api https://localhost:5148/swagger/index.html

 Todo:
 - [ ] Document what I did to get it working